 Large portions of the reserves also provide excellent habitat for wildlife.

-Alberta’s PGRs are administered by the Ministry of Environment and Parks.
+Alberta’s PGRs are administered by the Ministry of Environment and Protected Areas.
 PGR associations are responsible for the management of livestock and forage.

 Use of the grazing reserves by the associations is authorized by grazing management agreements.

 You must follow terms and conditions when using provincial grazing reserves for recreation or other purposes.
 Information on recreating or accessing on provincial grazing reserves can be found at:

 PGR operations information

 For information on fence requirements or how to apply to graze on a PGR, see:

 PGR maps and contact information

 To assist recreational and other users, there are maps showing designated access routes and trails in the grazing reserves.
 These are available from the regional grazing reserve offices.
 They can be found at:

 Using a map will give you the best experience in a grazing reserve.
 It also helps you minimize damage to grazing land and conflicts with livestock and other users.

-For any questions about provincial grazing reserves, please contact the appropriate agrologist through the PGR contact information page:
+For any questions about provincial grazing reserves, contact the appropriate agrologist through the PGR contact information page: